anjannair/anjannair/README.md

 I am Anjan, a passionate tech enthusiast.
 Pursuing my B.Tech in Electronics and Telecommunication.
 My primary interest has always been open source and contributing for open source.

-Currently I am the **Cloud Lead** for [GDSC](https://gdsc.community.dev/atharva-college-of-engineering-mumbai/) in my college.
-You'll find me actively participating in discussions, contributing to open source projects and attending meetups.

-DSA in Java is what I am aiming to complete by the end of this year.
-Apart from programming I participate in robotics competitions!

 If we do connect it would be over songs and movies/shows.

 - Contact mail - anjannair@pm.me